amsyarzulkifly/forecasting-stock-prices-aapl/README.md

 ## 🚀 Conclusion
 - LSTM models can effectively forecast AAPL stock prices using sliding windows of historical data.
 - One-step forecasts remain highly accurate for short-term predictions, while multi-step forecasts capture longer horizons but introduce greater uncertainty.
-- A 60-day window often outperforms a 365-day window by focusing on recent trends and ignoring outdated data.
+- A 60-day window often slightly outperforms a 365-day window by focusing on recent trends and ignoring outdated data.
 - This project demonstrates the use of deep learning for financial time series forecasting.

 ## 📌 Tools Used